ggwc82/learningNode2017/README.md

 The focus today will be Facebook's tutorial and then most likely, a course I found on Udemy.

+UPDATE - it seems that with the newer ES6 syntax that React uses, alot of Quora answers recommend getting a full understanding of ES6 prior to undertaking React.
+I fully agree with this, and hence have pivoted to tackling JavaScript from the ground up.
+As it's not my first time covering JS, I can get through the fundamentals fairly quickly then proceed with learning the ins and outs of ES6.

 ## Day 3 - Fri 28th April 2017